Slad3/RemoteRelayRust/README.md

 ## Config and Config Options

 Currently, you can set your configuration via local file in `config.json` or through a MongoDB database through a `.env` file.
-Application defaults to MongoDB config.
+Application defaults to local config.

 ### Local Configuration